The toothache plant (Acmella oleracea) is a flowering plant native to Brazil. It has many names, including:

 However, it can cause complications if the following scenarios apply to you:

-Always talk to a doctor before trying the plant.
+Always speak with a healthcare professional before trying the plant.

 Depending on where you live, the toothache plant might be hard to find.
 Your best bet is to visit a nursery or find an online retailer that sells tropical plants.